Sweet Potato Varieties

 Virus-Indexed Virus-Indexed Elite

 It has an attractive copper skin.
-It definitely is different in skin tone compared to the rose-colored Beauregard and Orleans varieties.
+It definitely is different in skin tone compared to the rose-colored Beaugard and Orleans varieties.

 Yet it has an outstanding shape in lots of different soil types – which is very unusual.
 LA 06-52 has an attractive orange flesh, which stays bright orange after baking, with little or no discoloration.
 It relies less on sucrose for flavor and actually has more fructose (a very sweet sugar).
 It definitely is not a good potato to sell green, given its flat taste.
 But a good flavor develops once it is stored – and does it store!